tier4/CalibrationTools/calibrators/tag_based_pnp_calibrator/README.md

 ## Purpose

-The package `tag_based_pnp_calibrator` allows extrinsic calibration between the camera and 3d lidar sensors used in autonomous driving and robotics.
+The package `tag_based_pnp_calibrator` allows extrinsic calibration between camera and 3d lidar sensors used in autonomous driving and robotics.

 Note that the 3d lidar should have a resolution that is high enough to detect the lidartag [1].